-The explanation shows which ingredients and packaging are relevant to the trend selected and why, for example, a milkshake made with skimmed milk is chosen for a low fat (health) trend.
-The ingredients are chosen to meet the trend, for example, skimmed milk, low fat fruits such as strawberry, sugar to add flavour as it is zero fat, and using agar based ingredients as a thickener, again as it is low fat.
-The packaging does not in itself contribute to the trend; however, we will use a recyclable plastic bottle to recognise that this health trend can also support environmental responsibility.
+The explanation shows which ingredients and packaging are relevant to the trend selected and why (for example, a cupcake made with egg-free and dairy-free ingredients achieves a vegan on pack claim).
+The ingredients are chosen to meet the trend (for example, gluten-free flour, soy milk, dairy-free chocolate and date syrup to meet natural and vegan ingredients).
+The packaging does not in itself contribute to the trend; however, we will use a recyclable plastic tray and cardboard box to recognise that this health trend can also support environmental responsibility.